Rule Breakers and the Grammarians Who Love Them

-That being said, endeavor not to be cowed by their declaration and opinions (yes, opinions…many a grammar rule is open to interpretation and malleable depending on the style and subject matter – just look at ee cummings) – you are not writing just to hit the required benchmarks and goalposts.
+That being said, endeavor not to be cowed by their declarations and opinions (yes, opinions…many a grammar rule is open to interpretation and malleable depending on the style and subject matter – just look at ee cummings).
+You are not writing just to hit the required benchmarks and goalposts.
 Additionally, what works for one writer may not work for you, and vice versa.
 Elmore Leonard hates prologues and any substitution for the verb “said.”
 Robert Heinlen hated rewrites.
 Hemmingway and Steinbeck avoided character descriptions like the plague.
 Dig deep enough, and you’ll find all sorts of possible grammar crimes just waiting to be committed.

 Better yet, ignore them.

 Grammar and spelling have their place.
 Punctuation can make or break a line of dialogue, adverbs and adjectives can muddle the rhythm and flow of your narrative.
 But instead of staring down at your feet, conscious of every step, set your writerly gaze to the horizon.
 Let your future copy editor worry about the m-dashes and apostrophes.

 In the meantime, here are some writing rules I’ve found to be much more helpful, and humorous.